rustyrussell/runes/README.md

 we use RFC3548 with `+` and `/` replaced by `-` and `_` to make
 it URL safe.

+(There's also a string encoding which is easier to read and debug).

 ## Best Practices